 The loans can be best for startup companies with lower capital requirements and limited operating history.
 Microloan borrowers may benefit from the intermediary's expertise in business.

-Downside: Microloan interest rates tend to be higher than for standard business loans.
+Downside: Microloan interest rates tend to be higher than for standard small business loans.

 SBA microloan funding can also be difficult to get if your community does not have a nonprofit serving as an intermediary for the program.